An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: An inexact proximal ALM for SOCP reformulation

-\cref{alg:socinpalm} appears to be an instance of the classic ADMM.
-However, the step length $\tau$ can be chosen from the interval $(0,2)$, which distinguishes \cref{alg:socinpalm} from ADMM and categorizes it within the framework of inexact semi-proximal ALM, based on the symmetric Gauss-Seidel decomposition \cite{lxdsgs}.
-In light of \cref{prop:soc-kkt}, no additional assumptions \eqref{eq:opt-ddot-soc-re} are required to guarantee the convergence of \cref{alg:socinpalm} based on \cite[Theorem 4.2]{cl21}, resulting in the following theorem.
+\begin{remark} \Cref{alg:socinpalm} has the same update form as the classic ADMM \cite{glowinski75,gabay76}.
+However, the dual step length $\tau$ can be chosen from the interval $(0,2)$, whereas the classical ADMM corresponds to $\tau \in (0,\frac{1+\sqrt{5}}{2})$.
+This feature places \Cref{alg:socinpalm} within the framework of inexact proximal ALM based on the symmetric Gauss-Seidel decomposition \cite{lxdsgs}.
+The numerical experiments reported in \cite{cl21} show that larger dual step lengths, such as $\tau=1.9$, can improve numerical efficiency in practice, motivating the use of \Cref{alg:socinpalm} for solving \eqref{eq:opt-ddot-soc-re}. \end{remark}